nodirt/git-tf/README.md

 namespace.
 Each note has a TFS changeset number.
 To see the notes execute

     $ git log --show-notes=tf

+Associated workitems IDs are stored in the _tf.wi_ note namespace.

 The commit pointed by _tfs_ branch HEAD must always have a note.
 Without it git-tf won't be able to sync.